yxuansu/SimCTG/README.md

 # A Contrastive Framework for Neural Text Generation
 **Authors**: Yixuan Su, Tian Lan, Yan Wang, Dani Yogatama, Lingpeng Kong, and Nigel Collier

+This repository contains code, models, and other related resources of our paper [A Contrastive Framework for Neural Text Generation]().

 ****
 ### Catalogue:
 * <a href='#introduction'>1.
 Introduction</a>